AlexHedley/blog/src/input/posts/Private-NuGet-Feed.md

 ---
 title: Private NuGet Feed
+# lead:
 tags:
   - programming
   - nuget
   - ado
+  - dotnet
 author: AlexHedley
 # description:
 published: 2020-03-14
+# image:
+# imageattribution:
 ---

 As a .NET developer you probably use [NuGet](https://www.nuget.org/) everyday, or something from it.